Common Castor Bean: Planting, Sowing, Cultivation

 Main varieties

 [product sku=”491637″ blog_description=”A magnificent variety of castor bean plant, remarkable for its vibrant colours!
-Guaranteed to be a showstopper in a summer border!” template=”listing1″ /]
+Guaranteed to create a stunning display in a summer border!” template=”listing1″ /]

 [product sku=”491538″ blog_description=”One of the tallest varieties!
 It exceeds 2m in just a few weeks.
 It stands out with highly decorative green foliage and fruits.” template=”listing1″ /]